Yorkville, Toronto

 Yorkville is a neighbourhood and former village in Toronto, Ontario, Canada.
-It is roughly bounded by Bloor Street to the south, Davenport Road to the north, Yonge Street to the east and Avenue Road to the west, and it is part of The Annex neighbourhood.
+It is roughly bounded by Bloor Street to the south, Davenport Road to the north, Yonge Street to the east and Avenue Road to the west, and it is part of the Annex neighbourhood.
 Established as a separate community in 1830, it was annexed into Toronto in 1883.
 Yorkville comprises residential areas, office space, and retail shopping.

 The Mink Mile shopping district on Bloor Street is located in Yorkville.

 History

-Founded in 1830 by entrepreneur Joseph Bloore (after whom Bloor Street, one of Toronto's main thoroughfares, is named) and William Botsford Jarvis of Rosedale, Yorkville began as a residential suburb.
-Bloore operated a brewery north-east of today's Bloor and Church Street intersection, while Jarvis was Sheriff of the Home District.
-The two purchased land in the Yorkville area, subdividing it into smaller lots on new side streets for those interested in living in the cleaner air outside of York.
+Yorkville was funded in 1830 by the entrepreneur Joseph Bloor (after whom Bloor Street, one of Toronto's main thoroughfares, is named) and William Botsford Jarvis of Rosedale and began as a residential suburb.
+Bloor operated a brewery northeast of today's Bloor and Church Street intersection, and Jarvis was Sheriff of the Home District.
+The two purchased land in the Yorkville area and subdivided it into smaller lots on new side streets for those interested in living in the cleaner air outside York.

 The political centre of Yorkville was the Red Lion Hotel, an inn that was regularly used as the polling place for elections.
-It is here that William Lyon Mackenzie was voted back into the Legislature for 1832, and a huge procession took him down Yonge Street.
+It is there that William Lyon Mackenzie was voted back into the Legislature for 1832, and a huge procession took him down Yonge Street.

 The community grew enough to be connected in 1849 by an omnibus service to Toronto.
 By 1853, the population of Yorkville had reached 1,000, the figure needed to incorporate as a village, and the "Village of Yorkville" was incorporated.
 Development increased and by the 1870s, "Potter's Field", a cemetery stretching east of Yonge Street along the north side of Concession Road (today's Bloor Street) was closed, and the remains moved to the Toronto Necropolis and Mount Pleasant Cemetery.

 By the 1880s, the cost of delivering services to the large population of Yorkville was beyond the Village's ability.
 It petitioned the Toronto government to be annexed.
 Annexation came on February 1, 1883, and Yorkville's name changed officially from the "Village of Yorkville" to "St. Paul's Ward", and the former "Yorkville Town Hall" became "St. Paul's Hall".